Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-26-blood-ash.md

 The job foreman chuckled.
 "That’s management talk for *‘you’ve done good and there’s gonna be a bonus for ya’* is it?"
 He asked.
 "I don’t stay on top’a that trendy boardroom business jargon."

 Kevin chuckled.
 "Nope, sorry.
-That was just ordinary surprise… Hey, not to question your professionalism, but you sure you didn’t drop a zero off all the measurements here?"
+That was just ordinary surprise...
+Hey, not to question your professionalism, but you sure you didn’t drop a zero off all the measurements here?"

 "Nope.
 This is exactly according to the diagrams we were given."